 If you are thinking about getting pregnant while breastfeeding, you may have some important nutrition questions.
 On the one hand, you need to feed your growing baby.
-On the other, you want to optimize your fertility and improve your chances.
+On the other hand, you want to optimize your fertility.
 Read on for our nutrition guide to getting pregnant while breastfeeding.

 The Centers for Disease Control and Prevention issued Healthy People 2020 Objectives, which set goals to increase the proportion of breastfeeding newborns.
 The good news is that breastfeeding is on the rise!
 Breast milk is optimal nutrition for your baby.
 It is not necessary to stop nursing while trying to conceive.
 Once you conceive, you may experience some changes in your breast milk, but this should not affect its healthfulness.

 It is important to maintain optimal nutrition for both fertility and nursing.
 How can you be sure you get the nutrients you need to support nursing and prepare you for pregnancy?